 3. Cahill TJ, Baddour LM, Habib G, et al: Challenges in infective endocarditis.
 J Am Coll Cardiol 69(3):325–344, 2017.

 4. Otto CM, Nishimura RA, Bonow RO, et al: 2020 ACC/AHA Guideline for the management of patients with valvular heart disease: A report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
 J Am Coll Cardiol 77(4):e25–e197, 2021. doi: 10.1016/j.jacc.2020.11.018

 Preventive dental examination and therapy before surgery to repair heart valves or congenital heart lesions is recommended.

-The American Heart Association (AHA) recommends antimicrobial prophylaxis for patients at high risk of an adverse outcome from infective endocarditis (see AHA Guidelines).
+The American Heart Association (AHA) recommends antimicrobial prophylaxis for patients at high risk of an adverse outcome as a result of infective endocarditis (see ACC/AHA Guidelines).
 Such patients include those with

 Previous infective endocarditis